Organizing Information in a Blackboard Course

 TIP: Create an uncluttered course menu to maintain efficient navigation for your users, and try to limit the number of links included in the Course Menu.
 Use content areas to hold related items and give your course organization and structure.

-Content is any course material added to a course (e.g. courses notes, presentations, video, audio files, weblinks, etc.) One or many content items can be placed in a folder, a Learning Module or Lesson Plan.
+Content is any course material added to a course (e.g. courses notes, presentations, Kaltura videos and audio files, weblinks, etc.) One or many content items can be placed in a folder or a Learning Module.

 If content items are placed one after the other in a folder, they will display on one page.
 A line will separate each item on the page.